 Our business could be adversely affected by health epidemics in regions where we have clinical trial sites or other business operations; epidemics could also cause significant disruptions in the operations of third-party manufacturers and CROs upon whom we rely.
 Our operations, similar to those of other life sciences companies, have been impacted by the COVID-19 pandemic.
-The outbreak has resulted in governments implementing numerous measures to contain the COVID-19 pandemic, which are subject to change and the respective government authorities may tighten the restrictions at any time.
+The outbreak has resulted in governments implementing numerous measures to contain the COVID-19 pandemic, which although many have been relaxed in certain jurisdictions, are subject to change and the respective government authorities may tighten the restrictions at any time.